arees88/ML_Azure_P3_Capstone/README.md

 ## Future Suggestions

+As mentioned in the previous section, both experiments in the project had restricted number of iterations when searching for best model performance.

+In the case of HyperDrive experiment we used Random sampling and restricted the number of iterations to 20.
+Using higher number of iterations with more Random sampler choices may help with finding a set of hyperparameters that give better performance.
+To make sure that we don't miss the best performing hyperparameter settings we could swith to Grid sampling instead.
+Choosing a diffrent early termination policy may also help by providing savings without terminating promising jobs.
+For example using the more conservative Median Stopping Policy rather than BanditPolicy.

+With the AutoML option we restricted the experiment time to 30 minutes which allowed for 28 models to be explored.
+Increasing the experiment time would potentially allow to find another, better performing model.

 Also tried **Great crested newt** (**Label 7**).

 Tried swagger but could not get it to work.
 The swagger configuration file was not generated automatically.